Permaculture Design Certificate Course

 - Rubber Boots ( or let us know your size, minimum 3 weeks before the course starts.
 The price is $20)

-- Tall socks (above half calf, like football/soccer socks)
+- Tall socks (half calf or above, like football/soccer socks)

 - Lightweight working pants and shirts